Federal judge’s son killed, husband wounded after opening front door for gunman posing as FedEx driver

-NEW BRUNSWICK, N.J. – A gunman shot and killed the 20-year-old son of a federal judge as he answered the door of the family home Sunday in New Jersey and shot and wounded the judge’s husband before fleeing, according to judiciary officials.
+NORTH BRUNSWICK, N.J.
+(AP) – A gunman posing as a delivery person shot and killed the 20-year-old son of a federal judge and wounded her husband at their New Jersey home before fleeing, according to judiciary officials.

-The shootings occurred at the North Brunswick home of U.S. District Judge Esther Salas, and killed her son, Daniel, Chief District Judge Freda Wolfson told The Associated Press.
-Her husband, defense lawyer Mark Anderl, was wounded in the attack, Wolfson said.
+The shooting occurred Sunday evening at the North Brunswick home of U.S. District Judge Esther Salas, and killed her son, Daniel, Chief District Judge Freda Wolfson told The Associated Press.
+Her husband, defense lawyer Mark Anderl, was injured in the attack, Wolfson said.

 Salas was in the basement at the time and wasn’t injured, according to a judiciary official who wasn’t authorized to comment and spoke anonymously to the AP.

 The perpetrator, believed to be a lone gunman posing as a FedEx delivery person, was not in custody, the official said.
-The FBI tweeted Sunday night that it’s looking for one suspect in the shootings.
+The U.S. Marshals and the FBI said in a series of tweets that they are looking for one suspect in the shootings.

-Daniel Anderl, a college student, was the judge’s only child, the official said.
+Daniel Anderl, who was named to the Dean’s List this spring at The Catholic University of America in Washington, D.C., was the judge’s only child, the official said.
+He was shot once in the chest with a semi-automatic weapon as he answered the door, while his father, just behind him, was struck several times, the official said.

+“I was shocked last night to hear news of Daniel Anderl’s tragic death Sunday evening in New Jersey.
+Daniel was a rising junior, enrolled for classes beginning in the next few weeks,” university President John Garvey wrote on Twitter.
+“He turned 20 last week.”

 Her highest-profile case in recent years was the financial fraud case involving husband-and-wife “Real Housewives of New Jersey” reality TV stars Teresa and Joe Giudice, whom Salas sentenced to prison for crimes including bankruptcy fraud and tax evasion.
 Salas staggered their sentences so that one of them could be available to take care of their four children.